 Genetic factors play a large role in how long a particular canine lives.

 Genetic factors likely play a role in a pet’s susceptibility to cancer, which can decrease their lifespan considerably.

 Hip and bone problems can also factor into a dog’s quality of life as they age.

-Genetic factors also play a role in these disorders, though being overweight is also a big factor.
+Genetic factors also play a role in these disorders, though being overweight is also a big factor in Golden Retriever lifespan.

 Do you have a Golden Retriever?

 Let us know how old they are in the comments below!

 “FAQ.”
 Goldheart Golden Retrievers.